claudio1975/Storm_Events/README.md

 ### Takeaways

 - **No single model wins everywhere.** TabPFN-3 is the strongest on the two sparse, heterogeneous slices (global and tornado), LightGBM on the large, homogeneous thunderstorm slice.
 Splitting the database into three regimes was worth it.
+- **The spatio-temporal transformer is competitive, not dominant.** On the global slice it is second on the 2025 test split and ties LightGBM for the tightest intervals, but it sits mid-pack in the backtest.
+What it adds is that the categories it learns can be inspected directly.
 - **The GLM is the floor, not the answer.** It stays interpretable and never breaks, but it trails on every slice and goes negative where the data is thinnest.
 - **Uncertainty is well calibrated everywhere, while point accuracy varies materially by target and slice.** Conformal coverage is close to 0.90 in all three notebooks; D2 ranges from ~0.67 down to ~0.22 depending on how many casualty events the slice actually contains.
 Data scarcity, not model choice, is the binding constraint.
 - The main lesson is therefore that model complexity should follow data richness: nonlinear/foundation models add value when signal exists, but rare-event uncertainty remains fundamental and should be quantified with adaptive conformal prediction rather than hidden behind point forecasts.